AP Questions Type 5: Riemann Sum & Table Problems

 - Use a left-, right-, or midpoint- Riemann sums or a trapezoidal approximation to approximate the value of a definite integral using values in the table (typically with uneven subintervals).
 The Trapezoidal Rule, per se, is not required; it is expected that students will add the areas of a small number of trapezoids without reference to a formula.

-- Average value, average rate of change, Rolle’s theorem, the Mean Value Theorem and the Intermediate Value Theorem.
-(See 2007 AB 3 – four simple parts that could be multiple-choice questions; the mean on this question was 0.96 out of a possible 9.)
+- Average value, average rate of change, Rolle’s theorem, the Mean Value Theorem, and the Intermediate Value Theorem.
+(See 2007 AB 3 – four simple parts that could be multiple-choice questions; the mean on this question was 0.96 out of a possible nine points.)

 - Unit analysis.

 Do: Remember that you do not know what happens between the values in the table unless additional information is given.
 For example, do not assume that the largest number in the table is the maximum value of the function, or that the function is decreasing between two values just because a value is less than the preceding value.